ptarmiganlabs/qs-jwt-docs/docs/guide/security-rules.md

 JWT claims can be used in various types of security rules:

 ### Stream Access

 Control which streams users can access based on JWT claims.

 ### App Access

 Grant or deny access to specific applications.

-### Data Reduction
-Filter data based on user attributes in the JWT.

 ### System Access

 Control access to QMC, Hub, or other system components.

 ## Best Practices

 ### Principle of Least Privilege

 - Only include necessary claims in JWTs
 - Design security rules to grant minimal required access
 - Regularly review and update security rules

 ### Group-Based Access

 - Use groups rather than individual user IDs where possible
 - Maintain consistent group naming conventions
 - Document group purposes and access levels

 ### Testing Security Rules

 - Test security rules with different JWT configurations
 - Verify that rules work as expected in development before deploying
 - Document security rule logic and dependencies

 ### JWT Claim Design

 - Use meaningful group names that reflect organizational structure
 - Include role-based claims when appropriate
 - Consider future scalability when designing claim structure